Beginner

 This command starts the Nano Text Editor installation.
 Once the settings are complete, you can use it!

-The following command will open a Nano text editor page for you.
-If you make any changes to the text, they will be saved as test.txt.
-CTRL + X keys can be used to close the nano.
-You will then be asked Do you want to save the file changes?
-Enter Y for a positive answer and then press enter.
+The subsequent command will open a Nano text editor page for you.
+Any text which has been modified will be saved to test.txt.
+The nano can be closed by using CTRL + X keys combination.
+After the prompt, the system will ask, do you want to save the file changes?
+Enter Y to confirm this operation then press enter.

 nano test.txt